Adam7411/visionect_joan/README.md

   - Allows you to create a grid of up to 12 configurable buttons.
 Each button can have its own name, icon, and a unique webhook_id to trigger automations in Home Assistant.
   - Tip: The panel works by sending signals to Home Assistant via webhooks.
 For a button to do anything, you must create an automation that is triggered by its webhook.
   - ⚠️ Important Limitation: No State Feedback
 The button panel provides one-way communication only (it is stateless).
 This means the buttons do not show the current state of your devices (e.g., they won't change appearance if a light is on or off).
-Pressing a button sends a command to Home Assistant, but the panel itself is not dynamically updated with state information from HA
+Pressing a button sends a command to Home Assistant, but the panel itself is not dynamically updated with state information from HA. (for information about button status and others, I recommend using the AppDaemon dashboard)

 <details>
   <summary>Show screenshot</summary>